hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-Apart from being created in the team namespaces, those secrets are propagated automatically to all the projects under each team:
+In addition to their creation within the team namespaces, these secrets are automatically propagated to every project that falls under each team namespace:

 ```shell